wbuz24/undergrad-repo/S23/README.md

 Electrochemical Energy Storage and Conversion Lab [EESCL](https://ecpower.utk.edu/)

- - Assisting with CFD simulations for hydrogen elextrolyzer applications
+ - Assisting with CFD simulations for hydrogen electrolyzer applications
  - Writing a GUI in Python as a visualization tool in a lineup for an Evtol Army funded project
  - Assist in data collection and analyzation